ylhyra/ylhyra_content/not_data/content/explanations/Pronunciation/Disappearing_sounds.md

 <level level="a2"/>

 ### {{anchor|Thorn}}Þ disappearing, or sounding like Ð or H
-[[Þ]] has a tendancy to become softer, especially when it comes to common words like "this, that, there, it" when they are not the most important word of the sentence.
+[[Þ]] has a tendency to become softer, especially when it comes to common words like "this, that, there, it" when they are not the most important word of the sentence.
 There are four different ways you will hear Þ being pronounced:

 *Þ, such as in `'''Þ'''ess vegna.`
 *Ð, such as in `Ég kem með '''þ'''að.` {{pron|é kem me ða}}